-Nourishing and revitalising, to connect with your baby and yourself during this transformative time..
+A 14 minute nourishing and revitalising Nidra, to connect you with your baby and yourself during this transformative time.

-Inspired by the new growth and new life of springtime - to bring new energy and life into your body and mind.
+a short 12 minute Nidra, inspired by the new growth and life of springtime, intended to bring new energy and life into your body and mind.

 Setting Intentions Nidra

-This nidra gives time for the creation of a personal San Kalpa - an inner intention.
-This powerful tool is used to re-programme your thoughts, feelings and attitudes to life, and bring about positive change and transformation.
+This 18 minute Nidra gives time for the creation of a personal San Kalpa - an inner intention.
+This powerful tool is used to reprogramme your thoughts, feelings and attitudes to life, and bring about positive change and transformation.